KomMonitor/processing-scheduler/README_DOCKERHUB.md

 KomMonitor Processing Scheduler requires
    - a running instance of KomMonitor **Data Management** for main data retrieval
    - a running instance of **Processing Engine** to trigger the computaton of target indicator timeseries elements for various spatial units
-   - an optional and configurable connection to a running **Keycloak** server, if role-based data access is activated via configuration of KomMonitor stack
+   - Since version 2.0.0 KomMonitor Client Config service requires **Keycloak** for authenticated access to future POST requests (currently scheduler has no REST endpoint, but will have in future releases).
+Only KomMonitor administrators shall be allowed to call the POST endpoints of this service.
+Within the Keycloak realm the **processing scheduler** component must be integrated as a realm client with access type ***confidential*** so that a keycloak secret can be retrieved and configured.

 ## Exemplar docker-compose File with explanatory comments

-Only contains subset of whole KomMonitor stack to focus on the config parameters of this component
+Only contains subset of whole KomMonitor stack to focus on the config parameters of this component.
+Only contains subset of whole KomMonitor stack to focus on the config parameters of this component.
+See separate [KomMonitor docker repository](https://github.com/KomMonitor/docker) for full information on launching all KomMonitor components via docker.

 ```yml